daiquocnguyen/R-MeN/README.md

 </p>

 ## News
 - June 06: Update Pytorch (1.5.0) implementation.
-This implementation is based on the OpenKE framework.
+This implementation is based on the OpenKE framework and can produce better results.
 - April 04: The Tensorflow implementation was completed one year ago, and now it is out-of-date, caused by the change of Tensorflow from 1.x to 2.x.

 ## Usage